United Nations Security Council veto power: Subjects

 About one-quarter of all vetoes cast have been regarding the admission of a new member to the United Nations.
 Initially this led to a deadlock, from 1946 to 1955, as both the Western allies and the Soviet Union prevented each other's preferred candidates from joining, which was resolved with a 1955 agreement which allowed the admission of 16 new members at once.
-In total, the Soviet Union used its veto 51 times to block new applications.
-The United States vetoed the application of the Socialist Republic of Vietnam six times, while China has vetoed new applications twice (Mongolia in 1955 and Bangladesh in 1972).
+In total, the Soviet Union used its veto 51 times to block applications.
+The United States vetoed the application of Vietnam five times (twice as North Vietnam, twice as the Provisional Revolutionary Government of South Vietnam, and once as the unified Vietnam).
+The ROC and PRC have vetoed an application once each (Mongolia in 1955 and Bangladesh in 1972).
 The U.S.'s last veto with respect to Vietnam occurred in November 1976; after the U.S. dropped its objection, Vietnam became a member state in 1977.
-No other veto to a membership application was cast until 2024, when the United States refused to recommend the admission to the UN of the State of Palestine (which currently holds the status of non-member observer state in the General Assembly).
+No other veto to a membership application was cast until 2024, when the United States vetoed the application of the State of Palestine (which currently holds the status of non-member observer state in the General Assembly).
 The U.S. position is that Palestinian admission to the UN should take place once there is a comprehensive peace agreement via a two-state solution.

 Additionally, China has used two vetoes (Guatemala in 1997 and North Macedonia in 1999) in order to block or end UN missions in countries that engaged in diplomatic relations with Taiwan, due to the territorial dispute about the status of that island.